johshea/learn_the_meraki_api/index.md

 title: Meraki API Lab Guide
 ---

-# 🧪 Meraki API Lab Guide: From Beginner to Advanced
+# 🧪 Meraki API Lab Guide: Foundational Learning

 This guide walks you through using the Cisco Meraki API via Postman, Python, and the Meraki SDK.